acuvity/mcp-servers-registry/mcp-server-atlassian/README.md

         JSON string representing the updated issue object and attachment results.

     Raises:
-        ValueError: If in read-only mode, Jira client unavailable, or invalid input.
+        ValueError: If in read-only mode or Jira client unavailable, or invalid input.

 ```